jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 Substituting Intel mnemonics by readable names is a good idea.
 Being able to use the '=' sign in place of a comma would also be a great help.

-Unreal forms of instructions, forms that don't exist on the 8086, but do have a logical meaning, can have synonyms that will work.
-Being able to use them will help.
+Unreal forms of instructions, forms that don't exist on the 8086, but do have a logical meaning, can have synonyms that might work.
+Being able to use them might help.

 I think that Assembly does not deserve to be used by hand.
 I think I should write a low level (but higher than assembly) alternative language the compiler of which looks up the fastest way to do it in assembly, so that all the darn rules of assembly are hidden into the compiler and you shouldn't worry about how to optimize, because the compiler does it for you.